medusajs/medusa/docs/content/advanced/backend/shipping/overview.md

 Shipping options have a set of conditions like the region they’re available in or cart-specific conditions.
 For example, if your company operates in the United States as well as Germany, you might use a different shipping option for each of the two countries.

-Among the configurations that the admin has to set when creating a shipping option is specifying the fulfillment provider it uses.
+Among the configurations that the admin has to set when creating a shipping option, is specifying the fulfillment provider it uses.
 This means that when you create a plugin for a fulfillment provider, that provider needs to be chosen as the fulfillment provider of a shipping option to be used in the store.

 Shipping options are only shown to a customer during checkout if their cart satisfies the option’s conditions.
 Also, as they belong to a shipping profile, they’re only shown when products that belong to the same shipping profile are in the cart.